Dental Hygiene (DHYG)

 Restrictions: *Dental Hygiene Prac Adm*, Dental Hygiene

-The principles and practice of dental administration, including the concepts of patient, office, and dental team management will be presented for discussion.
+An overview of the principles and practice of dental administration, including the concepts of patient, office, and dental team management will be presented for discussion.
 An analytical approach to planning, controlling and ordering the inventory/supplies system for a dental office will be conducted as well as a study of related financial management concepts.
 Strategies are also discussed on the marketing/promoting of dental services and dental products to dental professionals and the general public.

 Restrictions: *Dental Hygiene Prac Adm*, Dental Hygiene